kinetic-fit/fit-android-issues/README.md

 If you need, please review the Test Plan and Test Scenarios documents in the repository to ensure that you understand the requirements for testing and reporting.

+## App version 2.5.5 (235) - April 13, 2020

+This version adds Subscription content back in for BETA.
+Users will see prompts for subscriptions and be able to subscribe to extra content.
+All Custom Workouts and Importing of workouts requires a Subscription now.
+Bug fixes for the following:
+- Bug where user deletes workout session, but session is still in history
+- Should fix FTP workout not suggesting new FTP
+- Fixes bugs in Training Plan Calendar screen that were crashing
+- Lifetime totals were not updating
+- Name edit for custom workouts fixed
+- Other bug fixes for random fatal crashes reported Added a new workout category of FTP Test
+Update Billing SDK
+Removes all video and Chromecast options from the app codebase Moves sensor service from background to foreground service.

 ## App version 2.5.4 (235) - April 2, 2020

 This version should fix the issue with interval workouts having incorrect target power in the cooldown period